MicrosoftDocs/visualstudio-docs/docs/msbuild/debug-build-race-conditions.md

 ## Types of race conditions

 This section describes different types of problems that can occur which lead to race conditions.
-The next section, [Diagnose and fix race conditions](#diagnose-and-fix-race-conditions) , describes what to do to solve these problems.
+The next section, [Diagnose and fix race conditions](#diagnose-and-fix-race-conditions), describes what to do to solve these problems.

 ### Project references set properties inconsistently